-Add-On Products joined tech professionals from around the world at Microsoft Ignite this September in Orlando.
+Add-On Products joined tech professionals from around the world at Microsoft Ignite September 2018 in Orlando.
 Attending this conference allowed us to talk in person with customers about our resource booking solutions, as well as learn about what’s next with Microsoft’s technology.
-Microsoft Teams was definitely a major focus at Ignite this year.
-According to the sessions we attended at Ignite, it is the fastest growing Microsoft product.
+Microsoft Teams was definitely a major focus at Ignite 2018.
+According to the sessions we attended at Ignite, it was the fastest growing Microsoft product that year.

 Microsoft Teams is undoubtedly a game changer.
-It is a complete online chat and meetings solution that you can use to host audio calls, web conferences, and video conferences, as well as chat with both internal and external contacts in a Slack-esque platform.
-You could even pair Teams with a phone system to create a complete business calling experience.
-Additional features include file uploading, desktop sharing, note taking, and scheduling assistance.
+It is a complete online chat and meetings solution that you can use to host audio calls, web conferences, and video conferences, as well as chat with both internal and external contacts in a Slack-

 You can also use Microsoft Teams to host webinars and large presentations with up to 10,000 attendees.
 Thanks to integrations with Office 365 apps like Word, Excel, PowerPoint, OneNote, and Sharepoint, it’s easy for teams to share work and collaborate with one other using Microsoft Teams.

 Microsoft Teams allows you to customize your workspace.
 Teams